MaryNykoniuk/emotion_recognition/README.md

 # Emotion Detection from Facial Landmarks

 This project is focused on detecting human emotions based on facial landmark detection and feature extraction.
-The goal is to extract meaningful features (such as distances and angles between facial landmarks) and use them to classify different emotions.
+The goal is to extract meaningful features (such as distances and angles between facial landmarks) and use them to classify different emotions (afraid, angry, disgusted, happy, neutral, sad, surprised).

 ## Table of Contents
 - [Overview](#overview)